 Probably the worst thing to happen to me this week was discovering that I was the same age as Rihanna, Emma Stone, Adele and Blake Lively.
 That, and realising I wasn’t up to date with The Walking Dead.
 Here I was thinking that keeping up with pop culture ensured I remained forever young.
-That all came crashing down when a (younger) twenty something responded with, “who uses that phrase anymore?” when I proudly yelled “YOLO” after deciding on a cronut for lunch.
+That all came crashing down when I proudly yelled “YOLO” after deciding on a cronut for lunch, and a (younger) twenty-something responded with, “who uses that phrase anymore?”

 Am I old?
 By now I thought I’d be a little less shoulda, coulda, woulda at the very least.

-I haven’t developed an app, I don’t have Michelle Bridges arms, I don’t deal well with rejection, I avoid conflict, I regularly have popcorn for dinner and use literally improperly far too often.
-I scroll through The Iconic a million times more than BBC News, I still count with my fingers and struggle spelling words like definately definitely.
-I barely have a career and get probably too excited when I have four figures in my bank account.
+I haven’t developed an app, I don’t have Michelle Bridges arms, I don’t deal well with rejection, I avoid conflict, I regularly have popcorn for dinner and use “literally” improperly far too often.
+I scroll through The Iconic a million times more than BBC News, I still count with my fingers and struggle spelling words like definately “definitely”.
+I barely have a career and get too excited when I have four figures in my bank account.
 Blake Lively is married to Ryan Reynolds and apparently cronut is now a thing!
-It’s pretty clear I haven’t ‘made it’.
+It’s pretty clear I haven’t “made it”.

-I feel a deep irritation when my Mum says her FaceTime’s been hacked because it’s asking for a password but feel like shit when I get asked if I’m planning on starting a family in an interview.
-I eye roll and huff when seniors take forever to walk on a narrow foot path but was too inexperienced in my early 20’s to get hired.
+I feel a deep irritation when Mum says her FaceTime’s been hacked because it’s asking for a password but feel like shit when I get asked if I’m planning on starting a family in an interview.
+I roll my eyes and huff when seniors take forever to walk on a narrow foot path, but I was too inexperienced in my early 20’s to get hired.
 Evidently, I’m ageist.

 BRB though, just going to take a nap first.
 I am only 29 after all and you know, YOLO.